Skip to main content Accessibility Statement

 Background

-This project explores the approaches institutions are taking to identify educational gain, building on extensive work across the sector to research measures of learning gain and student engagement over the past decade.
+This project investigated the approaches providers take to identify educational gain, building on extensive work across the sector to research measures of learning gain and student engagement over the past decade.

 Outputs